cs-open-project/projectsfound/README.md

 介绍: Apache Ozone is a highly scalable, distributed storage for Analytics, Big data and Cloud Native applications.
 Ozone supports S3 compatible object APIs as well as a Hadoop Compatible File System implementation.
 It is optimized for both efficient object store and file system operations.
 It is built on a highly available, replicated block storage layer called Hadoop Distributed Data Store (HDDS).
 Applications using frameworks like Apache Spark, YARN and Hive work natively without any modifications.

+### Paimon

+Description: Paimon is a unified lake storage to build dynamic tables for both stream and batch processing with big data compute engines, supporting high-speed data ingestion and real-time data query.

+介绍: Paimon is a unified lake storage to build dynamic tables for both stream and batch processing with big data compute engines, supporting high-speed data ingestion and real-time data query.

 ### Parquet[列式存储格式]

 Description: Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
-It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
-Parquet is available in multiple languages including Java, C++, and Python.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.

 介绍: Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
 Parquet is available in multiple languages including Java, C++, and Python.